Cytoplasmic streaming: Characteristics

-Enhanced nutrient transport and better growth
+Enhanced nutrient transport

 The Goldstein model predicts enhanced transport (over transport characterized by strictly longitudinal cytoplasmic flow) into the vacuolar cavity due to the complicated flow trajectories arising from the cytoplasmic streaming.
 Although, a nutrient concentration gradient would result from longitudinally uniform concentrations and flows, the complicated flow trajectories predicted produce a larger concentration gradient across the vacuolar membrane.

 By Fick's laws of diffusion, it is known that larger concentration gradients lead to larger diffusive flows.
 Thus, the unique flow trajectories of the cytoplasmic flow in Chara coralina lead to enhanced nutrient transport by diffusion into the storage vacuole.
 This allows for higher concentrations of nutrients inside the vacuole than would be allowed by strictly longitudinal cytoplasmic flows.
 Goldstein also demonstrated the faster the cytoplasmic flow along these trajectories, the larger the concentration gradient that arises, and the larger diffusive nutrient transport into the storage vacuole that occurs.
 The enhanced nutrient transport into the vacuole leads to striking differences in growth rate and overall growth size.

 Experiments have been performed in Arabidopsis thaliana.
 Wild type versions of this plant exhibit cytoplasmic streaming due to the entrainment of fluid similar to Chara coralina, only at slower flow rates.
 One experiment removes the wild type myosin motor molecule from the plant and replaces it with a faster myosin molecule which moves along the actin filaments at 16 microns/sec.
 In another set of plants, the myosin molecule is replaced with the slower homo sapiens Vb myosin motor molecule.
 Human myosin Vb only moves at a rate of .19 microns/sec.
 Resulting cytoplasmic flows rates are 4.3 microns/sec for the wild type and 7.5 microns/sec for the plants implanted with the rapidly moving myosin protein.

 The plants implanted with human myosin Vb do not exhibit continuous cytoplasmic streaming.
 The plants are then allowed to grow under similar conditions.
 Faster cytoplasmic rates produced larger plants with larger and more abundant leaves.
 This suggests that the enhanced nutrient storage demonstrated by the Goldstein model allows for plants to grow larger and faster.

-Increased photosynthetic activity in Chara corallina
+Increased photosynthetic activity

 Photosynthesis converts light energy into chemical energy in the form of adenosine triphosphate (ATP).
 This occurs in the chloroplasts of plants cells.
-Light photons interact with various intermebrane proteins of the cholorplast to accomplish this.
+Light photons interact with various intermembrane proteins of the cholorplast to accomplish this.
 However, these proteins can become saturated with photons, making them unable to function until the saturation is alleviated.
 This is known as the Kautsky effect and is a cause of inefficiency on the ATP production mechanism.
 Cytoplasmic streaming in Chara corallina, however, enables chloroplasts to move around the stem of the plant.
 Thus, the chloroplasts move into lighted regions and shaded regions.
 This intermittent exposure to photons due to cytoplasmic streaming actually increases the photosynthetic efficiency of chloroplasts.
 Photosynthetic activity is generally assessed using chlorophyll fluorescence analysis.